sorinboia/nginx-experience-aws/guide/6controller.md

 > Save
 > Add a route
 > All URLs that start with /api assign work load "arcadia-app2".
-> All URLs that start with /app3 assign work load "arcadia-app3".
+> All URLs that start with /trading assign work load "arcadia-main".
 > After adding each route click Save.
 > When done click "Publish"

 Once the public API has been published we need to take the same procedure and do the same for the internal APIs that are accessing the Arcadia Backend service.
-If you login into the main application at the moment you can observe that the page is broken, this is because we pointed the backend service to go through our microgateway but haven't configured it yet, let's do that now.

 ##### "N" -> "Services" -> "Environments" -> "Create"
 > Name: internal